CrossLead/crosslytics-node-google-analytics-tracker/README.md

 Node.js Crosslytics Tracker for Google Analytics

-This tracker is featured in the usage examples of [main Crosslytics repository](https://github.com/CrossLead/crosslytics#usage).
+This tracker is featured in the usage examples of the [main Crosslytics repository](https://github.com/CrossLead/crosslytics#usage).